 Students spend the morning with workers at the local dump to better understand what they do for a living and the challenges of overcoming poverty.
 This experience provides a glimpse of poverty in a developing country, but also allows students to understand how their lives are similar and different from the lives of those living in the dump.
 In the afternoon, students visit a local school created by the workers to get children who work in the dump into the classroom.
 Students immediately explore how poverty affects education and potential ideas to break the cycle of poverty.

 On this day students experience and share a full day in the life of a family in the Cañada de las Palmas community.
 They experience what it is like to live as the majority of the world does; no running water or electricity.
 Their food portions and menu throughout the day reflect that of the families with whom they share the day.
 Through partaking in daily household chores, they build powerful relationships with local families who open their homes to small groups of students, each with a student interpreter to guide the conversation.
 In the evening students reflect as a group on the question of inequality and the larger concept of global poverty.
 This experience helps students clarify their thoughts on service and prepares them for their community action project.

 Students spend the morning at a Bateye (a small town where sugar cane workers live) sharing stories and learning of the endeavors Haitian families endure when immigrating to the Dominican Republic and how political and national situations have influenced their decision to leave their country for a new life.
-They also learn how to make bracelets which are sold as a means of income.
+They also learn how to make bracelets that are sold as a means of income.
 In the afternoon, students share stories, laughs, and lots of dancing moments with leaders in the Haitian community of Colonia Kennedy, a neighborhood of Constanza.
-They end their days with discussions during nightly meeting reflecting on current immigration policies in the US and how they relate to immigration politics in the DR.
+They end their days with discussions during nightly meetings reflecting on current immigration policies in the US and how they relate to immigration politics in the DR.